Need help? We love to help!

 Through Western Health Advantage’s secure, member-only website, you will find a wealth of resources to help you make the most of your health plan.

 It’s easy!
-All it takes is some basic information from you along with your WHA member ID number.
 Simply “Sign Up For MyWHA Tools” and follow the prompts.
 Once registered, access the details of your personal benefit information online—24 hours a day, 7 days a week.

 Since your PCP coordinates all your covered care, it is important that you are completely satisfied with your relationship with him or her.
 If you want to choose a different PCP, you can change your PCP online by logging into your MyWHA account or by calling Member Services.
 WHA will issue you a new ID card confirming your new PCP's name.
 The effective date is the first day of the month following notification.
 You must wait until the effective date before seeking care from your new PCP, or the services may not be covered.
 Visit Choosing a new a PCP to learn more.